Skip to main content

 • Trigger point injections with any agent, including botulinum toxin

-• Epidural steroid injections for chronic low back pain or for neurogenic claudication in patients with central spinal canal stenosis
+• Epidural steroid injections for isolated back pain or for neurogenic claudication in patients with central spinal canal stenosis

 • Any other spinal injections not specifically covered above